The Turkey Bowl: Synopsis

 Adding to the pressure to win, Patrick's friends make a bet with Ronnie to give him the bar if they lose, but if they win Ronnie must agree to stop developing on their side of town.
-There, Patrick reunites with his former girlfriend Jennifer Harrison (Hager), who now works as senior vice president at Ronnie's company (and had previously dated her boss off-and-on before Patrick's return) and realizes she still has lingering feelings for her high school sweetheart.
+There, Patrick reunites with his former girlfriend Jennifer Harrison, who now works as senior vice president at Ronnie's company (and had previously dated her boss off-and-on before Patrick's return) and realizes she still has lingering feelings for her high school sweetheart.

 Patrick and his former teammates realize that time has taken its toll on them, as they struggle during practice.
-Patrick recruits his friends to sneak their now-senile ex-football coach (Switzer), who randomly spouts inspirational speeches and asks if the game has started at inopportune times, from a local nursing home to help bring some inspiration to the lagging squad.
+Patrick recruits his friends to sneak their now-senile ex-football coach, who randomly spouts inspirational speeches and asks if the game has started at inopportune times, from a local nursing home to help bring some inspiration to the lagging squad.
 Ronnie, who is jealous of Patrick hanging around Jen and is fearful about the damage to his reputation if Noble loses the rematch, offers Patrick to leave town by buying him a plane ticket in exchange for letting Fat Jack's stay open; after finding out Patrick rebuffed the offer, Ronnie breaks into Putnam's locker room to sabotage the team by burning their equipment, accidentally setting it and the school's football field ablaze in the process.